 13. Black Light Boardwalk

-A new addition to the Canadian Tulip Festival in Ottawa is the Black Light Boardwalk which happens after dark at Commissioners Park.
+Back again, this year at the Canadian Tulip Festival in Ottawa is the Black Light Boardwalk, which happens after dark at Commissioners Park.
 When the sun goes down, the black lights go on lighting up different displays along the boardwalk at the Dow’s Lake Pavillion.
 Take a stroll along the path to enjoy the lit garden beds and displays.

 The waterfront is a great place to hang out with bars and eateries at the pavilion plus there is a multimedia display in Commissioners Park.
 You can grab dinner in Little Italy which is a lively area in Ottawa where you’ll find some of the best Italian dining in town.
 A great place for lunch is at Farinella Pizza where you can order a slice to eat on the patio followed by authentic Italian gelato.